nyankoclaws/tp/docs/DeveloperGuide.md

    * Currently, the room number format is {block}-{floor}-{room number}, where block and room number are at least 2 alphanumeric characters and floor is strictly 2 alphanumeric characters. e.g. `nw-12-12`.
    * To accommodate more room number formats, it will be good to change the minimum length of block and room number as 1.

-7. **Make day format in free time tag case-insensitive:**
+7. **Make day formats case-insensitive:**
-   * Currently, free time tag only accept forms of `DDD:HHmm-HHmm`, e.g. `Mon:1200-1300`.
+   * Currently, day formats in free time tag and the timestamp for the `whoisfree` command only accepts days from Mon-Sun.
+     * For example, Timestamp: `Mon:1300`, Free time tag: `Mon:1300-1400`.
-   * It may provide more convenience to user by disabling case sensitivity on the day part, e.g. allowing `mon:1000-1200`, `Mon:1000-1200`, `MON:1000-1200`.
+   * It may provide more convenience to user by making day formats case-insensitive
+     * For example, Timestamp: `mon:1300`, `MON:1300`, Free time tag: `mon:1000-1200`, `MON:1000-1200`.

 8. **Support more accurate free time:**
    * A person may not always be free for the same time interval every week.